dougtoppin/presentation-splunk-docker/PITCHME.md

 * The world of containers
 * Challenges presented by containers
 * Log aggregation systems
-* Approaches for managing log data
+* Approaches for managing logs
 * Container environments
-* Architectures for managing log data
+* Architectures for managing logs
 * Lessons learned

 ---